-Due to the max. allowed potential shift on the DC output certain models are not allowed for series connection at all.
-Thus it's not permissible to connect two or three models with 1000 V rating in series, because their DC plus is only isolated up to 1800 V. On the contrary, two or three 500 V models are eligible for series connection.
+Due to the max. allowed potential shift on the DC output certain models are not allowed for series connection at all, like the 1500 V model, because the DC plus there is only isolated up to 1800 V (PSI series) resp.
+1000 V (PS/ PSE series).
+On the contrary, two 500 V models are eligible for series connection.